d3fc/d3fc/site/src/components/sampler/modeMedian.md

 ---

 The mode-median sampling component is a method of subsampling data to improve performance with large data sets.
 The component take an array of data as an input, returning a smaller, sampled array.
-You can configure the sampling frequency by setting teh `bucketSize` property.
+You can configure the sampling frequency by setting the `bucketSize` property.

 The example below creates an array of 1,000 datapoints, sampling it using a bucket-size of 20: